Minerals Council of Australia

 As innovations like automation and robotics influence some changes in operations, new roles will be developed.

-The More to Mining Careers Guide has lots of examples of the different long-term career opportunities offered by Australia’s world-leading minerals industry.
+The Make Your Career in Mining careers guide has lots of examples of the different long-term career opportunities offered by Australia’s world-leading minerals industry.

 Isn’t the mining boom over?